menachemgerst/BikeShare/README.md

 		) AS tbl
 		 WHERE station > 1

-sinch the quey returned zero rows we can understand that stations ID's with letters or distinctandcan't be replaced with existing FLOAT ID's)
+sinch the quey returned zero rows we can understand that stations ID's with letters or distinct and can't be replaced with existing FLOAT ID's)

 Query for altering start_station_id data type to all be the same (varchar):